lawrence-forooghian/dotfiles/additional_steps.md

 - Add home dir to sidebar
 - Add Portuguese as a second language
 - Turn off “Today Notification” in Reminders
+- Change “New Finder windows show” Finder preference to home directory
+- Remove Recents from Finder’s sidebar preferences
+- Add `~/code` to Finder’s sidebar preferences
+- Delete all tags in Finder preferences
+- Remove tags from Finder’s sidebar preferences

 ## Setup of other software

 - Log in to Bitwarden
 - Add email accounts
 - Install and set up Backblaze
+- Install Logitech Options (to get battery level of keyboard)
 - Set up Alfred (preferences sync) and add Powerpack licence
 - Set up Bartender and add licence
 - Log in to: